lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Libraries/Placeholders/DiscordPlaceholders.md

 # RegisterPlaceholder&lt;TData&gt; method (3 of 7)

-Registers a placeholder that uses the dataKey value
+Registers a placeholder that will take a datakey from [`PlaceholderData`](./PlaceholderData.md) and use that as the placeholder value

 ```csharp
 public void RegisterPlaceholder<TData>(Plugin plugin, string placeholder, string dataKey)